david-a-wheeler/make-booster/make-booster.md

 In particular, it helps reliably *reproduce* results and it automatically determines what needs to run.

-It requires GNU make.
+Make-booster requires GNU make.
+POSIX make simply doesn't have enough capabilities to enable creating this in a reasonable amount of time.
+Instead, we need various GNU make extensions.
+In practice, most people who use make use GNU make.

-See the README file for a brief description of what it does, how to install it, and a quickstart on how to use it.
+See the README file for a brief description of what make-booster does, how to install it, and a quickstart on how to use it.

 This document provides much more detail on the background